Get the App

 In real-world testing, the Hoka Speedgoat 5 excelled on trails.
 Runners praised the Vibram Megagrip outsole for its superior traction on wet and dry surfaces.
 The EVA midsole with CMEVA foam provided ample cushioning for long-distance trail runs, reducing fatigue.
 The engineered mesh upper offered breathability and protection, with no reports of debris entering the shoe.
 The durability was outstanding, with the outsole showing minimal wear after 500 miles of rugged trail running.

-❌ **Price:** At $150, it's on the higher end for trail shoes, which might not suit all budgets.
+Cons: ❌ Heavier Weight: At 10.9 oz, it's heavier than some competitors, which might affect speed on flat trails. ❌ Price: At $150, it's on the higher end for trail shoes, which might not suit all budgets. ❌ Limited Road Use: Primarily designed for trails, not ideal for road running.

 Ideal Users: